 As trail runners – let’s set the standard; leave the headphones at home.
 If you are really stuck with wanting to have your music on the trails – check out bone conduction headphones like AfterShokz Trekz Air; allowing you to retain full awareness of ambient sounds and hear your music too.
 I wish I had a pair (just not for the trails) — they are on the bucket list along with my Arc’Teryx Norvax Jacket.

-4) No Special Equipment is Required to Begin Trail Running
+Tip 4) No Special Equipment is Required to Begin Trail Running

 As your distance / time in the woods progresses – consider a hydration pack of some sort.
 A water bottle you carry, a hydration belt, or trail vest.
 Don’t laugh – I got lost last week on a little trail run.
-My 4 to 5 kilometers turned into 10.
-In my defense, my “getting lost” is a bit of a jaded definition — I was determined to find a loop back to my starting position over an out and back – I hate out and back.
-The trail won, after a couple of false loops, some doubling back to try a different trails, I finally took the same route back as I started.
-However, where I was going with the story is your never know how long you will be out – getting lost; injured; just deciding to go a few more KM – my water came in handy after 90 minutes on the trail.
+My 4 to 5 kilometres turned into 10.
+In my defence, my “getting lost” is a bit of a jaded definition — I was determined to find a loop back to my starting position over an out and back – I hate out and back.
+The trail won, after a couple of false loops, some doubling back to try a different trail, I finally took the same route back as I started.
+However, where I was going with the story is you never know how long you will be out – getting lost; injured; just deciding to go a few more KM – my water came in handy after 90 minutes on the trail.

 Secondly – a pair of trail shoes.
-Yes road shoes and now trail shoes (see the most expensive free sport).
+Yes, road shoes and now trail shoes (see the most expensive free sport).
 Believe me; you will thank me for four reasons.
 The same race I mentioned earlier was after two days of rain – – under the forest canopy life was beautiful, dry, pristine, your road shoes were happy.
 Then there were the sections close to a pond that had crested its banks or the odd creek.
 Mud, mud, glorious mud!